 - 1806 Dr. Daniel Schenck and family construct first brick home in Deer Park.

 - 1863 Morgan's raiders visit the area as they pass through Ohio.
-Story's have it they stopped at what is now Wards Florist.
+Story has it they stopped at what was Wards Florist (on Schenck - it's now a private residence).

 - 1881 Passenger train runs from Deer Park to Lebanon along "Highland Route."